mapbox/mapboxgl-jupyter/docs/viz.md

 data | name of GeoJson file or object or JSON join-data color_property | property to determine circle color color_stops | property to determine circle color color_default | color of circle to use if no lookup value matches the property value.
-Only used for the **match** color_function_type. color_function_type | property to determine `type` used by Mapbox to assign color.
-One of 'interpolate' or 'match'.
+Only used for the **match** or **step** color_function_type. color_function_type | property to determine `type` used by Mapbox to assign color.
+One of 'interpolate', 'match', 'identity' or 'step'.
 Default is interpolate stroke_color | color of circle outline stroke stroke_width | width (in pixels) of circle outline stroke